How To Study Smarter

 Alternative mind-mapping techniques for smart studying

-For some, the current accelerating pace of change in all areas of life can be very unsettling.
-While for others, change is a source of delight and wonder.
-For all, the case for lifelong learning strategies has never been stronger and the need to rethink how we learn and study smarter equally so.
+The current accelerating pace of change in all areas of life can be very unsettling.
+It can also be a source of delight and wonder.
+Regardless of your own attitudes to change, lifelong learning strategies have never been more important.
+We must rethink how we learn and how we can study smarter, not harder.

-As an adult learner, your approach is quite different from the way children learn and knowing this can help you choose more supportive learning strategies.
+As an adult learner, your approach is quite different from the way children learn.
+Knowing this can help you choose more supportive learning strategies.
 You have a wealth of experience to draw on and connecting learning to your own unique experience allows you to personalise that learning – a significant motivating factor.

-You also need to recognise the purpose of what you are learning.
+You also recognise the purpose of what you are learning.
 Without that purpose, you will find it difficult to be fully engaged in the learning process.
-You might discover learning takes more time than in the past but the value of this is that you will learn at a much deeper level.
-Be aware, for you to learn new ideas and concepts, your past learning and experience can also act as a barrier.
+You might discover learning takes more time as an adult, but the value of this is that you will learn at a much deeper level.

-Start by writing a Personal Manifesto that clearly states your core values, beliefs, what you stand for and how you intend to take personal responsibility for your lifelong education.
-Doing this process can reveal your long-term ‘why’ and act as a compass on the learning journey ahead.
+Start by writing a personal manifesto that clearly states your core values, beliefs, what you stand for and how you intend to take personal responsibility for your lifelong education.
+This process can reveal your long-term ‘why’ and act as a compass on the learning journey ahead.

 Plan